-- (a) protect public health, safety or the environment; - (b) protect the continuity of supply of essential services; - (c) protect the interests of other licensees; - (d) prevent a licensee from contravening or attempting to contravene a term, condition or requirement of its licence or a provision of this Law or any other Law; or - (e) prevent dissipation of the assets of a licensee other than in the ordinary course of business, the Office may, by notice in writing, direct the licensee concerned to immediately discontinue or refrain from a practice or to do or perform such act or thing as may be specified in the notice or procure that such act or thing be done.
+- 87. (1) Subject to subsection (2), where the Office is satisfied that action is necessary to - (a) protect public health, safety or the environment; - (b) protect the continuity of supply of essential services; - (c) protect the interests of other licensees; - (d) prevent a licensee from contravening or attempting to contravene a term, condition or requirement of its licence or a provision of this Law or any other Law; or - (e) prevent dissipation of the assets of a licensee other than in the ordinary course of business, the Office may, by notice in writing, direct the licensee concerned to immediately discontinue or refrain from a practice or to do or perform such act or thing as may be specified in the notice or procure that such act or thing be done.

-(2) Nothing in this section shall permit the Office to give directives to a licensee demanding compliance with -

-2012 Revision 2018 Revision (a) the National Pensions Law (2012 Revision);(b) the Health Insurance Law (2018 Revision);
+- (2) Nothing in this section shall permit the Office to give directives to a licensee demanding compliance with - (a) the National Pensions Law (2012 Revision);